CMSgov/design-system/examples/cdn-web-components/README.md

-## Example: Consuming assets from the CDN
+## Example: Using Web components with the CDN

 This shows the usage of CMS design system web components from the CDN: